Thomas K. Harden - Biography

 Harden came to Green Bay after nine years as president of Clayton State (Ga.)
 University near Atlanta.
 Previous administrative and academic experience includes service as dean of the college of technology at Eastern Michigan University, and chairman of the department of technology at Northern Kentucky University.
 He has taught in both college and K-12 classrooms.

 A native of Middletown, Ohio, he apprenticed as a skilled tradesman in his hometown’s steel mill before finding his calling in teaching.
 He earned his bachelor’s in industrial education from Miami University, a master of science from the University of Dayton and doctor of education from the University of Cincinnati.
-Harden and his wife, Cathy, say their favorite leisure-time activity is spending time with their four children and ten grandchildren.
+Harden and his wife, Cathy, say their favorite leisure-time activity is spending time with their four children and eleven grandchildren.